Georges Méliès: International success

 In 1905, Victor de Cottens asked Méliès to collaborate with him on The Merry Deeds of Satan, a theatrical revue for the Théâtre du Châtelet.
-Méliès contributed two short films for the performances, Le Voyage dans l'espace (The Space Trip) and Le Cyclone (The Cyclone), and co-wrote the scenario with de Cottons for the entire revue.
-1905 was also the 100th birthday of Jean Eugène Robert-Houdin, and the Théâtre Robert-Houdin created a special celebration performance, including Méliès' first new stage trick in several years, Les Phénomènes du Spiritisme.
+Méliès contributed two short films for the performances, Le Voyage dans l'espace (The Space Trip) and Le Cyclone (The Cyclone), and co-wrote the scenario with de Cottens for the entire revue.
+1905 was also the 100th birthday of Jean Eugène Robert-Houdin, and the Théâtre Robert-Houdin created a special celebration performance, including Méliès's first new stage trick in several years, Les Phénomènes du Spiritisme.
 At the same time, he was again remodeling and expanding his studio at Montreuil by installing electric lights, adding a second stage and buying costumes from other sources.
 Méliès's films for 1905 include the adventure The Palace of the Arabian Nights and the féerie Rip's Dream, based on the Rip Van Winkle legend and the opera by Robert Planquette.
 In 1906, his output included an updated, comedic adaptation of the Faust legend The Merry Frolics of Satan and The Witch.
-But the féerie style that Méliès was best known for was beginning to lose popularity and he began to make films in other genres, such as crime and family films.
-In the U.S., Gaston Méliès had to reduce the sale prices of three of Méliès' earlier popular féeries, Cinderella, Bluebeard and Robinson Crusoe.
-By the end of 1905 Gaston had cut the prices of all films on the Star Films catalog by 20%, which did improve sales.
+The féerie style that Méliès was best known began to lose popularity, and he began to make films in other genres, such as crime films and family films.
+In the U.S., Gaston Méliès had to reduce the sale prices of three of Méliès's earlier, popular féeries, Cinderella, Bluebeard and Robinson Crusoe.
+By the end of 1905, Gaston had cut the prices of all films on the Star Films catalog by 20%, which did improve sales.